 Too much sebum is the main culprit when it comes to greasy and oily hair.
 It can also seriously hinder the natural hair growth cycle by blocking the hair follicles, and preventing new strands from growing through them.

+This means you will lose strands at the same natural rate as usual.
+But you won't grow them back as quickly.
 Which is one of the most common causes for hair thinning.